 You can register for the Construction Industry Scheme online by registering as a new employer, though be warned it can take up to 2 weeks to confirm.
 You should therefore register at least a fortnight before you take on a subcontractor.

 You can sign up as a sole trader, limited company or partnership.
 Just make sure you use the same name and business address to pay contractors that you use to register.

 Once you’ve registered, you’ll need to take the following steps:

 - Verify your subcontractors with HMRC by checking they’re in the CIS scheme.
 You can do this for free online.
 When on this website, you’ll have to add some basic information about your business alongside any information your subcontractors give you.

 - When you pay your subcontractor, you’ll have to make the relevant deductions from their gross pay – 20% or 30%.

 - When you registered, HM Revenue & Customs will have set up a payment scheme for you.
 Use this to pay the CIS deductions.

 - For the final step, you’ll needs to file your monthly CIS returns.

 Filing monthly CIS returns

-Your CIS returns are due on the 19th of every month.
+Your Construction Industry Scheme returns are due on the 19th of every month.
 You can file them using an online tool, or by using accounting software like KashFlow.